Spectral and dynamical results related to certain non-integer base expansions on the unit interval: Abstract

 \section{Abstract}

-We consider certain non-integer base $\beta$-expansions of Parry's type and we study various properties of the transfer (Perron-Frobenius) operator $\T:L^p([0,1])\mapsto L^p([0,1])$ with $p\geq 1$ and its associated composition (Koopman) operator, which are induced by a discrete dynamical system on the unit interval related to these $\beta$-expansions.
+We consider certain non-integer base $\beta$-expansions of Parry's type and we study various properties of the transfer (Perron-Frobenius) operator $\T\colon L^p([0,1])\to L^p([0,1])$ with $p\geq 1$ and its associated composition (Koopman) operator, which are induced by a discrete dynamical system on the unit interval related to these $\beta$-expansions.

 We show that if $f$ is Lipschitz, then the iterated sequence $\{\T^N f\}_{N\geq 1}$ converges exponentially fast (in the $L^1$ norm) to an invariant state corresponding to the eigenvalue $1$ of $\T$.
-This \virg{attracting} eigenvalue is not isolated: for $1\leq p\leq 2$ we show that the point spectrum of $\T$ also contains the whole open complex unit disk and we explicitly construct some corresponding eigenfunctions.
+This \virg{attracting} eigenvalue is not isolated: for $1\leq p\leq 2$ we show that the point spectrum of $\T$ also contains the whole open complex unit disk and we explicitly construct an eigenfunction for every $z$ with $|z|<1$.